 Mike Lejeune served as President of Steverson & Company, one of the leading executive search firms in Texas specializing in accounting finance, corporate administration and information technology.
 Clients include Fortune 500 corporations and rapidly emerging privately held companies.
 Mike has also served on the board of directors as President of the Texas Association of Personnel Services and President of the National Speakers Association.
 He has been recognized numerous times for his contribution to the staffing industry.

-A southern Louisiana native, today Mike lives in Houston, Texas with his wife, Tommie, his dog, PeneLynn, his cat, Emerson and his daughter, Nikki, who is currently attending veterinary school at Texas A&M. He is active in his local church and Outback America, and is passionate about family relationships.
+A southern Louisiana native, today Mike lives in Houston, Texas with his wife, Tommie, their dogs PeneLynn and Crystal Leigh.
+His daughter, Nikki, is a graduate of Texas A&M’s vet school, and she is currently a veterinarian in McAllen, Texas.
+He is active in his local church and Outback America, and is passionate about family relationships.

 - Certified Employee Retention Specialist – CERS